 The code below defines a plugin that injects a set of dummy object definitions in Airflow.

-# This is the class you derive to create a plugin from airflow.plugins_manager import AirflowPlugin from flask import Blueprint from flask_admin import BaseView, expose from flask_admin.base import MenuLink # Importing base classes that we need to derive from airflow.hooks.base_hook import BaseHook from airflow.models import BaseOperator from airflow.executors.base_executor import BaseExecutor # Will show up under airflow.hooks.test_plugin.PluginHook class PluginHook(BaseHook): pass # Will show up under airflow.operators.test_plugin.PluginOperator class PluginOperator(BaseOperator): pass # Will show up under airflow.executors.test_plugin.PluginExecutor class PluginExecutor(BaseExecutor): pass # Will show up under airflow.macros.test_plugin.plugin_macro def plugin_macro(): pass # Creating a flask admin BaseView class TestView(BaseView): @expose('/') def test(self): # in this example, put your test_plugin/test.html template at airflow/plugins/templates/test_plugin/test.html return self.render("test_plugin/test.html", content="Hello galaxy!") v = TestView(category="Test Plugin", name="Test View") # Creating a flask blueprint to intergrate the templates and static folder bp = Blueprint( "test_plugin", __name__, template_folder='templates', # registers airflow/plugins/templates as a Jinja template folder static_folder='static', static_url_path='/static/test_plugin') ml = MenuLink( category='Test Plugin', name='Test Menu Link', url='http://pythonhosted.org/airflow/') # Defining the plugin class class AirflowTestPlugin(AirflowPlugin): name = "test_plugin" operators = [PluginOperator] hooks = [PluginHook] executors = [PluginExecutor] macros = [plugin_macro] admin_views = [v] flask_blueprints = [bp] menu_links = [ml]
+# This is the class you derive to create a plugin from airflow.plugins_manager import AirflowPlugin from flask import Blueprint from flask_admin import BaseView, expose from flask_admin.base import MenuLink # Importing base classes that we need to derive from airflow.hooks.base_hook import BaseHook from airflow.models import BaseOperator from airflow.sensors.base_sensor_operator import BaseSensorOperator from airflow.executors.base_executor import BaseExecutor # Will show up under airflow.hooks.test_plugin.PluginHook class PluginHook(BaseHook): pass # Will show up under airflow.operators.test_plugin.PluginOperator class PluginOperator(BaseOperator): pass # Will show up under airflow.sensors.test_plugin.PluginSensorOperator class PluginSensorOperator(BaseSensorOperator): pass # Will show up under airflow.executors.test_plugin.PluginExecutor class PluginExecutor(BaseExecutor): pass # Will show up under airflow.macros.test_plugin.plugin_macro def plugin_macro(): pass # Creating a flask admin BaseView class TestView(BaseView): @expose('/') def test(self): # in this example, put your test_plugin/test.html template at airflow/plugins/templates/test_plugin/test.html return self.render("test_plugin/test.html", content="Hello galaxy!") v = TestView(category="Test Plugin", name="Test View") # Creating a flask blueprint to integrate the templates and static folder bp = Blueprint( "test_plugin", __name__, template_folder='templates', # registers airflow/plugins/templates as a Jinja template folder static_folder='static', static_url_path='/static/test_plugin') ml = MenuLink( category='Test Plugin', name='Test Menu Link', url='https://airflow.incubator.apache.org/') # Defining the plugin class class AirflowTestPlugin(AirflowPlugin): name = "test_plugin" operators = [PluginOperator] sensors = [PluginSensorOperator] hooks = [PluginHook] executors = [PluginExecutor] macros = [plugin_macro] admin_views = [v] flask_blueprints = [bp] menu_links = [ml]